sujayv/basic-blockchain-app/README.md

 # basic-blockchain-app

 **Update**
-Works with hyperledger/fabric commit 118f82f04a8f3227480904ea6b7c3ed961c0d8c1.
+Works with hyperledger/fabric commit: 118f82f04a8f3227480904ea6b7c3ed961c0d8c1.

-Works with hyperledger/fabric-ca commit 855036cc931b20c0019f9f67e4b7f8acb9ec868d.
+Works with hyperledger/fabric-ca commit: 855036cc931b20c0019f9f67e4b7f8acb9ec868d.

-Blockchain application developed on Hyperledger Fabric using the Fabric-Node-SDK.
+Blockchain application developed on Hyperledger Fabric(v1.0.0) using the Fabric-Node-SDK(v1.0.0-alpha).
 Simple modifications to the end to end example provided to exercise the entire functionality of SDK.

 Instructions to run: